near/docs/docs/bos/queryapi/context.md

 ## Overview

 The `context` object is a global object made available to developers building indexers with [QueryAPI](intro.md).
-It provides helper methods for developers to interact with things outside their coding environment.
-Crucially, these involve the database and GraphQL endpoint spun up along with the indexer, as well as allowing API calls.
+It provides helper methods for developers to interact with the resources spun up alongside their indexer, such as their GraphQL Endpoint and their database.
+There are also helper methods to allow specific API calls.

 :::caution Under development

-Many of the formatting and changes in this document are still in progress.
-Once these changes are merged, they will be available in Dev.
+The formatting and changes in this document are still in progress.
+These changes are not fully featured yet but will be by the time they hit production.
 Specifically, [auto-complete](#auto-complete) and the `context.db.TableName.methodName` format.

 :::

 ## Main Methods

 :::tip
-Most methods are asynchronous, hence why all examples have the `await` keyword in front of the function call.
+All methods are asynchronous, hence why all examples have the `await` keyword in front of the function call.
 :::

 ### GraphQL

-When an indexer is published, the DDL supplied is used to spin up a Postgres database.
-This database is hooked up to Hasura, a data platform that supplies a GraphQL endpoint that can be used to interact with the Postgres database that was spun up.
+When an indexer is published, the SQL DDL written under the `schema.sql` tab is used to spin up a Postgres database.
+This DB is integrated with Hasura to provide a GraphQL endpoint.
+This endpoint can be used to interact with your database.
 Making calls to the Hasura GraphQL endpoint requires an API call, which is restricted in the environment.
 So, the GraphQL method allows calls to the endpoint related to the indexer.

 :::tip